Christianity in Hong Kong: Gallery

-Orthodox Church
+Eastern Orthodox Church

 In 1933, the head of the Russian Orthodox Mission in China, Bishop Victor (Svyatin) sent Priest Dmitry Uspensky, who served in Beijing, to Hong Kong, where many Eastern Orthodox emigrants from Russia moved since the Revolution in 1917.
 He organised a parish in Hong Kong and served there until his death in 1969.
 In 1945, the parish was visited by Russian Orthodox Bishop John (Maximovich) of Shanghai, and in 1968 by Russian Orthodox Bishop Juvenaly (Poyarkov) of Zaraisk.
 The parish was officially reestablished in 2008.

 In November 1996, Orthodox Metropolitanate of Hong Kong and Southeast Asia (正教會普世宗主教聖統香港及東南亞都主教教區) was set up by the decision of the Holy Great Synod of the Ecumenical Patriarchate of Constantinople.

 Mormonism (LDS Church)

 The Church of Jesus Christ of Latter-day Saints has more than 23,000 practitioners in Hong Kong divided into 36 congregations, doubling the number of members from 10 years earlier.
 The LDS Church first sent missionaries to Hong Kong in 1853 but did not establish a headquarters until 1949.
 In 1996 the Church completed the Hong Kong China Temple in Kowloon.
 In 2005, the Church dedicated the Church Administration Building Hong Kong on Gloucester Road in Wan Chai.

 The geographical administrative area for the China Hong Kong Mission includes all of China.
 There are missionaries in Macau but as of 2007, there are no LDS Missionaries preaching within mainland China, although there are some service Missionaries.